Elimination Behavior Problems

 Let’s start this part of this handout with a definition of marking.
 Cats may spray or squat to mark something with their urine, or they may defecate on an object such as a bed.
 Spraying deposits urine on a vertical surface such as a wall or chair, several inches to a foot off the floor.
 Spraying is most often a problem of unneutered male cats.
 Neutering eliminates or reduces territorial spraying 90% of the time.
 Neutered males and spayed or unspayed females occasionally spray as well.
 Both sexes will deposit urine markers by squatting as well.
 Often this behavior is performed in front of the owner, leading to much shouting and ineffective punishment.

 As with the litter-aversive cat, the treatment of this behavior involves making the target areas less attractive to the cat for this purpose.
-First treat the areas that were marked to remove the scent.
+Environmental management reduces urine marking by an average of 50%.
+First, treat the areas that were marked to remove the scent.
 As discussed earlier you may then use food bowls at these locations, lock the cat out of target rooms, or put aluminum foil over the spots.
 Spray marked areas with odor-eliminating spray.

 Luckily, many marking behaviors will improve with medications.
 Anxiety-reducing drugs such as clomipramine or fluoxetine (Prozac) reduce fear, aggression and territorial behavior.
-They can be given in pill form, a liquid or occasionally we use an older medication that can be formulated as a topical gel that is applied to the skin of the ear.
-These medications are especially useful for short term problems such as the stray cat or visitor hanging around the house.
-They are generally used for a few weeks or months and discontinued as the problems resolve or the household situation changes.
+Drugs in the valium class, such as alprazolam (Xanax) can be given along with fluoxetine.
+Alprazolam is especially useful for short term problems such as the stray cat or visitor hanging around the house.
+Medications are generally used for a few weeks or months and discontinued as the problems resolve or the household situation changes.
 If the medication is continued long term (months to years) annual blood testing is needed to ensure no side effects are developing.
-The longer a cat has been getting the medication the slower they must be weaned off again.
+The longer a cat has been getting the medication the more slowly they must be weaned off again.

 To summarize what we’ve just discussed: